-Isabella (Bella) Jaramillo serves as the Assistant Director for Climate Justice at the Rachel Carson Council.
-She is completing her MS in environmental metrology and policy at Georgetown University.
-She is a graduate of Florida State University where she received a BS in environmental science and policy.
+Isabella (Bella) Jaramillo serves as the Associate Director for Climate Justice at the Rachel Carson Council.
+She completed her MS in environmental metrology and policy at Georgetown University and is a graduate of Florida State University where she received a BS in environmental science and policy.
 During her time at FSU, Bella founded a Surfrider chapter and held various leadership positions with environmental organizations.
 She is originally from Colombia, but raised in Miami.
 Growing up in Miami instilled a passion for ocean conservation, coastal resiliency, climate justice, and a deep appreciation for the intersection between science and policy.
 Bella enjoys spending time outdoors, reading, and being with her cat Matilda.

 Ross Feldner is the lead, with Bob Musil, of the RCC Bird Watch and Wonder Program.
 Ross is a life-long birder and photographer who is the editor of the Friends of Patuxent National Wildlife Refuge newsletter.
 Ross also serves as a guide at the Patuxent National Wildlife Refuge, a frequent birding spot for Rachel Carson who first learned about the health effects of DDT at the laboratory there.
 He is also the owner/art director of New Age Graphics, a full-service graphic design firm in Wheaton, MD.